How the arts have pushed back against Russia’s invasion of Ukraine

 Access unlimited streaming of movies and TV shows with Amazon Prime Video Sign up now for a 30-day free trialSign up

-The Russian State Ballet of Siberia has also cancelled a number of planned UK tour dates, because of the Ukraine crisis.
+The Russian State Ballet of Siberia has also cancelled a number of planned UK tour dates.
 Promotion company Raymond Gubbay Limited announced that the tour was being abandoned “due to the current shocking circumstances unfolding in Ukraine”.

+A number of venues around the UK have also announced they are cancelling planned visits from touring Russian companies.

 The Ukranian Film Academy has called for an international boycott of Russian cinema.
 In a plea to global film institutions and professionals, the institution called for international festivals to ban Russian films from their line-up and for producers to terminate any dealings with businesses connected to the Russian Federation.